dajooo/better-survival/README.md

 # Better Survival

+> [!CAUTION]
+> This plugin is currently in development and can break anytime.
+It is not stable and not finished.
+Do not use in production

 A feature-rich Minecraft Paper plugin that enhances the survival gameplay experience with various quality-of-life improvements.

 ## Features